My first time hearing true stories told live on stage was fifteen years ago, in a dark and dilapidated jazz club in Washington, DC.

 I’ve got a spoken word album called Take Refuge and a chapbook called Poems of Mass Construction.

-Other publications include: DC Poets Against the War, Beltway Quarterly, Word Warriors: 35 Women Leaders in the Spoken Word Movement, and Adbusters.org.
+I was featured in Word Warriors: 35 Women Leaders in the Spoken Word Movement.

-In 2012, I worked with the Mental Health Association of San Francisco, helping to create and conduct a speakers’ bureau training for suicide attempt survivors.
+I worked with the Mental Health Association of San Francisco to help create and train a speakers’ bureau training for suicide attempt survivors.